yashmehra028/ETL-Copy/README.md

 # ETL-Copy

-Repository to make modifications to ETL original repo.
-Added more functionality and made plots for different configurations.
+Repository to make modifications to ETL original project.
+Added more functionality to generate useful metadata for different configurations.